swidvey/twitter_chatgpt_automated_posts/README.md

-Projected Stopped with twitter (X) monthly charge.
+Projected Stopped with twitter (X)'s yearly charges they are planning for with tweets/retweets. $1 a year is just not worth gving X for this project.